 - Kidney stone analysis is usually performed to evaluate the specific substances present in the stone, if the kidney stone is able to be collected.

 When is it ordered?

-A kidney stone risk panel is usually performed several weeks after a kidney stone has been resolved and is frequently run in duplicate on two different 24-hour urine sample collections to determine whether elevated levels of a substance are temporary or persistent.
+A kidney stone risk panel is usually performed several weeks after a kidney stone has been resolved to determine whether elevated levels of a substance are temporary or persistent.

 - Formed stones as a child

 - Have a family history of kidney stones